Johns Hopkins All Children's Hospital

 Johns Hopkins All Children's Hospital, formerly All Children's Hospital, is a pediatric acute care children's hospital located in St. Petersburg, Florida.
 The hospital has 259 beds and is affiliated with the USF Morsani College of Medicine and Johns Hopkins University School of Medicine.
 The hospital provides comprehensive pediatric specialties and subspecialties to pediatric patients aged 0–21 throughout western Florida.
-Johns Hopkins All Children's Hospital also features a Level II Pediatric Trauma Center.
+Johns Hopkins All Children's Hospital also features a Level I Pediatric Trauma Center.

 In 2011, All Children's Hospital became the first center outside the Baltimore-Washington, D.C., area to integrate with the Johns Hopkins Health System.
 In 2016, it officially took the name Johns Hopkins All Children's Hospital.

 History

 Johns Hopkins All Children's Hospital was founded in 1926 as the American Legion Hospital for Crippled Children to care for children with polio and other crippling disorders without regard for race, creed or ability to pay.

 In 1934, Lloyd Gullickson partnered with Babe Didrikson in a charity golf match against Glenna Collett-Vare and Babe Ruth which they won quite easily.
 The match raised $600 for the hospital.
 A number of gallery members were betting which of the "Babes" would hit the longest drive on each hole.

 From 1936 to 1960, the hospital expanded by more than 5,000 square feet, adding physical therapy, educational therapy, surgical facilities, a full-time school teacher, a library, and school facilities.
 As the threat of polio decreased, hospital leaders planned for a future that included a wider variety of services.
 Construction began on the new facility in 1965 on land acquired from the City of St. Petersburg.

 The new hospital opened its doors in 1967 with the new name All Children's Hospital.
 The name was based on a quote by Carl Sandburg, which states "There is only one child in all the world, and that child's name is all children."

 In 2005, All Children's broke ground on construction of a 240-bed hospital and adjoining outpatient facility.
 This facility opened in 2010.
 It consisted of a 10-floor hospital and a seven-floor outpatient care center.
 In 2011, All Children's Hospital joined the Johns Hopkins Health System as a fully integrated member of Johns Hopkins Medicine.

 In 2016, the organization changed its name to Johns Hopkins All Children's Hospital and celebrated its 90th anniversary.
 Also in 2016, it broke ground on a $95-million Research and Education Building, which will become home to the institutes, house a new pediatric biorepository, provide lab and simulation training space, and encourage collaboration among clinicians, researchers, faculty and trainees.
 It will open in the fall of 2018.

 In addition to the outpatient care center in St. Petersburg, the hospital has outpatient locations along Florida's west coast in Brandon, East Lake, Fort Myers, Lakeland, North Port, Pasco, Sarasota, South Tampa and Tampa.